 Controlling for noise.
 Some differences in search results and recommendations are likely due to factors other than the user's watch history and personalization in general.
-To reduce the possibility of this noise affecting our results, we take the following steps: 1) We execute, in parallel, experiments with identical search queries for all accounts to avoid updates to search results over time for specific search queries; 2) All requests to YouTube are sent through the same US-based hosts to avoid location-related issues (i.e., differences in localized results); 3) We perform all experiments using the same browser user-agent and operating system; 4) To avoid the carry-over effect (previous search and watch activity affecting subsequent searches and recommendations), at each repetition of our experiments, we use the "Delete Watch and Search History" function; to erase the activity of the user on YouTube from the date after we built the user profiles; and 5) Similarly to the profiles' watch history creation, we always watch the same proportion of the video (50% of the total duration).
+To reduce the possibility of this noise affecting our results, we take the following steps: 1) We execute, in parallel, experiments with identical search queries for all accounts to avoid updates to search results over time for specific search queries; 2) All requests to YouTube are sent from the same geographic location (through the same US-based Proxy Server) to avoid location-based differentiation; 3) We perform all experiments using the same browser user-agent and operating system; 4) To avoid the carryover effect (previous search and watch activity affecting subsequent searches and recommendations), at each repetition of our experiments, we use the "Delete Watch and Search History" function to erase the activity of the user on YouTube from the date after we built the user profiles; and 5) Similarly to the profiles' watch history creation, we always watch the same proportion of the video (50% of the total duration).